 - How long the vehicle has been abandoned

 Never, enter or even touch an abandoned vehicle - it may have been used in a crime and need to be investigated by the police.
 They also pose a health and safety risk, may contain hazardous waste and can often pose a fire risk.
 Materials which are being used to make brake seals, fuel pipes etc. do not burn which vehicles are set light to, but decompose.
 One of the products of decomposition is Hydrofluoric Acid, which is corrosive, attacking calcium in the bones.

 Free take back of old vehicles

 Under the End Of Life Vehicle Directive, car manufacturers have set up facilities to scrap complete old cars when they reach the end of their life.
 You can now deliver your unwanted vehicle to certain sites or arrange for it to be picked up for a nominal fee and the site to take your car to depends on the make of your vehicle.

-You can also contact DMR Autoparts at the moment who have advised us that they may provide free collection and take back for owners of vehicles.
-This is not a recommendation by the Council and other auto-dismantlers are available in yellow pages etc.
+You can also contact DMR Autoparts (external link) at the moment who have advised us that they may provide free collection and take back for owners of vehicles.
+This is not a recommendation by the council and other auto-dismantlers are available.